aspose-total/Aspose.Total-Products/total/en/net/conversion/pot-to-xlsx/_index.md

 ---
-title: Convert POT to XLSX via C# or Online App
+title: Convert POT to XLSX via C# or with free Online Converter
 description: Convert POT to XLSX in C# without using Microsoft Excel or Powerpoint or online.
-Test free CSV to DOC online converter quickly before integrating the code. or with free Online Converter
+Test free CSV to DOC online converter quickly before integrating the code.
 url_ignore: /net/conversion/pot-to-xlsx/
 family: total
 platformtag: net